DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Methodology

 \subsection{Privacy Model: Record-Level Differential Privacy}

 We adopt the record-level differential privacy framework introduced by \citet{abadi2016deep}.
 In this model the protected unit is an individual training example. \begin{definition}[Neighboring Datasets] Two client datasets $D_i$ and $D_i'$ are said to be neighboring if they differ in exactly one data record while having the same size.
+Formally, \( D_i' = (D_i \setminus \{z\}) \cup \{z'\} \) for some records $z$ and $z'$.